-Traveling throughout Southeast Asia is relatively cheap whether it by land, sea or air.
+Traveling throughout Southeast Asia is relatively cheap whether it is by land, sea, or air.
 However, I found myself in Siem Reap, Cambodia needing to make the journey to Luang Prabang, Laos within a timeframe of three days at the very most.
-Usually I would travel to locations along the way but I was meeting a friend in Luang Prabang hence the timely nature of the journey.
+Usually, I would travel to locations along the way but I was meeting a friend in Luang Prabang hence the timely nature of the journey.

 HOW TO GET FROM SIEM REAP TO LUANG PRABANG